fullstackfreelancer/ce_timeline/README.md

 - add the static TypoScript (Timeline - Content Element) to your template record
 - choose a static TypoScript (e.g. Timeline Styles - Default) to make the timeline look nice
 - add a content element of type "Timeline" and add some entries
+- To use the lightbox-feature, you need to include the static TypoScript in your template record
 - have fun!

 ## Need custom CSS Styling or even SASS?